gentoo-mirror/escpr2/README.md

 How to add the license
 ----------------------

-The `SEIKO-EPSON-EULA`, before version 1.2.5 `EPSON-EULA`, must be an accepted license.
+The `EPSON-EULA` must be an accepted license.
 After reading it you may add it to your `make.conf`.
 Please consult the Gentoo Wiki page on [make.conf](https://wiki.gentoo.org/wiki//etc/portage/make.conf#ACCEPT_LICENSE) for more information on how to do that.

 How to install the printer driver
 ---------------------------------

 There are two packages available: the source tarball and the binary package.
-Both originate from Epson directly.
+The source and binary files originate from Epson directly.

 ### net-print/epson-inkjet-printer-escpr2